BytingBitz/pyscrapify/readme.md

 To create a new scraper, following these steps:

 1. **Create New Scraper**: Go to the `scrapers` directory and create a new Python file, populate the file with a base template.
-You may also want to create a test JSON configuration (where the new scraper python filename is the scraper name).
-It is also recommended to enable `SELENIUM_HEADER` in the `settings.yml` to assist in further development - more details in Settings section.
+You may also want to create a test JSON configuration (where the new scraper python filename is the scraper name) and enable `SELENIUM_HEADER` in the `settings.yml` to assist in further development.

     Example template: